OSGeo/PROJ/docs/source/development/reference/datatypes.rst

 Data types
 ================================================================================

-This section describe the multiplude of data types in use in PROJ.4.
+This section describes the numerous data types in use in PROJ.4.
 As a rule of thumb PROJ.4 data types are prefixed with ``PJ_``, or in one particular case, is simply called :c:type:`PJ`.
 A few notable exceptions can be traced back to the very early days of PROJ.4 when the ``PJ_`` prefix was not